utsavkarkee/photosync/docs/docs/administration/reverse-proxy.md

 }
 ```

 This particular `location` directive can inadvertently prevent mobile clients from reaching the `/.well-known/immich` path, which is crucial for discovery.
 Usual error message for this case is: "Your app major version is not compatible with the server".
-To remedy this, you should introduce an additional location block specifically for this path, ensuring that requests are correctly proxied to the Immich server:
+To remedy this, you should introduce an additional location block specifically for this path, ensuring that requests are correctly proxied to the  Photosync  server:

 ```nginx
 location = /.well-known/immich {